With Plan B Ruling, Judge Signs Off On Years Of Advocacy

 Advocates for the drug, meanwhile, were thrilled with the ruling.

-"Today, science has finally prevailed over politics because a judge has ruled that it must," Nancy Northup, president and CEO of the Center for Reproductive Rights, said.
+"Today, science has finally prevailed over politics because a judge has ruled that it must," said Center for Reproductive Rights president and CEO Nancy Northup.
 "This is enormous.
 This is going to be a big victory for women."

 Lifting age restrictions isn't just beneficial for younger teens, advocates say.
 They argue the status quo also created barriers for older women.
 Those who didn't need a prescription still had to request Plan B from behind the pharmacy counter.